cmalla94/BankStatementDashboard/README.md

 ## Milestone 2 -- In progress

 -More analytics to added to historical tab & budget manager.
 Add budget target widget, being able to upload a bank statement and have the program scrape and add the transactions (eliminating any duplicates) or looking into recently discovered RBC API to get my transactions

+--Update: RBC API requires me to have a company associated with the application, I will just keep using my personalized scraper but will make changes to make it more automated

+-Added Sentry which emails me whenever my app breaks and just really useful for debugging -Added new plots to the Budget Manager and made changes to color scheme